Skip to main content

 at her residence on August 19.

-Meeting Dikshit at her residence, the BGP team, comprising L B Rai, Commodore K S Rai, Professor Munish Tamang, Joel Rai and Pappu Pradhan, updated the Delhi Chief Minister on the various activities of the Parisangh and informed her of its coming programmes.
+Meeting Dikshit at her residence, the BGP team, comprising L B Rai, Commodore K S Rai, Professor Munish Tamang, Joel Rai, and Pappu Pradhan, updated the Delhi Chief Minister on the Parisangh's various activities and informed her of its coming programmes.
 The Chief Minister was sympathetic to the cause of the Gorkhas in India.
 She also received a set of books and documents on the Gorkhas of India.

-As part of the Balidaan Diwas programme, CPC-BGP is also organising an evening of patriotic Gorkha music as a tribute to Gorkha martyrs on August 22 in New Delhi.
+As part of the Balidaan Diwas programme, CPC-BGP is also organizing an evening of patriotic Gorkha music as a tribute to Gorkha martyrs on August 22 in New Delhi.
 Several bands and musicians, including members of Mantra band, will participate in the event.
-General Ashok K Mehta, formerly of the 5th Gorkha Rifles, and General Officer Commanding of the Indian Peacekeeping Forces in Sri Lanka, will be the chief guest at the function.
+General Ashok K Mehta, formerly of the 5th Gorkha Rifles and General Officer Commanding the Indian Peacekeeping Forces in Sri Lanka, will be the chief guest at the function.